Workers' Compensation FAQ

 An employer that terminates an employee for filing a workers’ compensation claim can be sued for “retaliatory discharge.”
 This is a separate course of action and requires a skilled attorney to pursue.

-Our workers’ comp attorneys will guide you through the process from start to finish.
-From building your case by helping compile the necessary evidence through negotiations with the insurance company, we are here to help.
-If a favorable settlement agreement cannot be reached, and it is ultimately in your best interest, our Chicago workers’ comp lawyers are also prepared to represent you at a hearing or trial.
+Our workers' compensation attorneys will guide you through the process from start to finish.
+From building your case by helping compile the necessary evidence all the way through negotiations with the insurance company, we are here to help.
+If a favorable settlement agreement cannot be reached, and it is ultimately in your best interest, our Chicago workers' comp lawyers are also prepared to represent you at a hearing or trial.
 We practice throughout the Chicago area including Cook County, Lake County and DuPage County.
 Contact The Davis Law Group, P.C. today for a free consultation at (847) 390-8500.